nor0x/wahlgpt/readme.md

-**LLM + RAG to generate answers about the program of the parties for the 2024 Austrian legislative election.**
+**LLM + RAG to generate answers about the manifestos of the parties for the 2024 Austrian legislative election.**

 as described in the blog post: [https://johnnys.news/2024/09/How-I-built-wahlGPT](https://johnnys.news/2024/09/How-I-built-wahlGPT)